 Another type of renewable energy that we interact with every day is the wind.
 When you feel the wind, you’re simply feeling air moving from place to place due to the uneven heating of Earth’s surface.
 We can capture the power of wind using massive turbines, which generate electricity when they spin.

 While not always a practical option for an individual homeowner, wind power is becoming increasingly popular for utility-scale applications.
 Massive wind farms spanning many square miles can be seen around the world.
 Like solar energy, wind power is essentially pollution-free and is a growing and important renewable energy source supplying electricity to grids around the world.
 In 2017, wind farms produced more than six percent of the electricity used in the U.S.

 We can produce renewable energy from moving water just like we can from moving air.
 Energy is generated when moving water runs through a turbine, spinning it to produce electricity.
 This often happens at large dams or waterfalls, where water drops significantly in elevation.
-Two important places where hydroelectricity is produced are the Hoover Dam on the Colorado River and at Niagara Falls on the border between New York and Canada.
+Two important places where hydropower (also known as hydroelectricity) is produced are the Hoover Dam on the Colorado River and at Niagara Falls on the border between New York and Canada.

 Many renewable energy sources have yet to make a significant impact on the overall U.S. electricity mix, but hydropower is already a major player.
 Large hydroelectric facilities around the country contributed 7.5% of the electricity used in the U.S. in 2017, and that number is growing.
 In addition to massive projects like the Hoover Dam, hydroelectricity can be produced through smaller projects, like underwater turbines and lower dams on small rivers and streams.

 Hydropower is also a non-polluting energy source, as there are no emissions generated from hydroelectric facilities.
 However, hydropower does have a greater environmental impact than some other renewable sources of energy, because they can change water levels, currents, and migration paths for fish and other freshwater life.